School of Education

 - a minimum of 50% in four 20-credit subjects; and

-a minimum of 50% for English Home Language or a minimum of 60% for English First Additional Language; and
+a minimum of 50% for English (either Home Language or First Additional Language) OR

 a National Senior Certificate – Vocational Level 4 (NC(V)) with a minimum of 60% in three fundamental subjects including English and Mathematics; and a minimum of 70% in four vocational subjects

 - a Senior Certificate (SC) with degree endorsement; and a minimum of 50% (D) in English; OR

 - the STADIO Higher Certificate in Pre-School Education (NQF Level 5); OR

 - the STADIO Diploma in Grade R Teaching (NQF Level 6); OR

 - a Higher Certificate (NQF Level 5), Advanced Certificate (NQF Level 6) or Diploma (NQF Level 6) in the field of: